Nicki Gurr (B.Ed, B.Sc) –

 Toby ATChC, Silver- my first Border Collie to whom I owe everything!
 Toby introduced me to agility nearly 15 years ago.
 He was in my life for 9 years.
 His passions were swimming, big sticks and stealing food!!
 His accomplishments were many: BC regional Champion 22″ specials 2005, 2nd place Runner Up on 3 occasions, 2nd place 2005 National Championships 22″ Sp, many, many first place finishes regionally and nationally.

 Panda(monium).
 ATChC, Silver.
-Panda is my 13 yr old Sr BC girl.
-She’s now retired from competition but she was such a fun dog to train.
+Panda was in my life for 14 years.
+She was such a fun dog to train.
 A naturally gorgeous jumper, she rarely took bars, but she sure entertained with her tunnel antics….
 Her career highlight would include a 4th place Nationals finish in the 16″ specials class and many regional and national event placings.
-She is enjoying retirement keeping the others in line along with our 4 sheep!
-Click here for more about Panda.

 2012 16″ Specials Canadian National Champion!

-– Love her to bits!!
+Love her to bits!!
 There will never be another Breeze.
 She is a one of a kind in my life.
-Eleven years young and we’ve had so many fantastic experiences together on course and off.
-Breeze puts her all into everything she does making her a delight to work with.
+Now 14, we’ve had so many fantastic experiences together on course and off.
+Breeze put her all into everything she did making her a delight to work with.

 Karab’s Kamikaze Ninja.
 ATChC, Gold, AGX, AGXJ

-The Ninjinator is my nearly 10 yr old agility smitten sheltie.
-He is a bundle of Border Collie energy in a little sheltie body on the agility field.
-But off the field, he loves to do as little as possible!
+The Ninjinator is my nearly 13 yr old agility smitten sheltie.
+He was a bundle of Border Collie energy in a little sheltie body on the agility field.
+But off the field, he loved to do as little as possible!

 MAY 2012: At the 2012 World Agility Open (Belgium), he finished 2nd in Agility 1 Pentathlon, 3rd in Biathlon Jumpers, 2nd in Sweepstakes and 7th in Biathlon Agility.
 He was the Bronze Medalist in the 400 division for Biathlon.